script0803/BituoPMD/README.md

 ### Manual configure

-1. Select 'Use Zeroconf to scan device', and click 'Submit'.
+1. Select 'Use IP to pair devices', and click 'Submit'.
 ![](/images/manual-1.jpg)
 2. Enter the device's IP address into the input field.
 Click the submit button.
 ![](/images/manual-2.jpg)